Jinyi-Liu/RA/README.md

 ### 52532
 Common stock and preferred stock.
 One vote for each share.
 No dividend data in 10-K of both types of stock.

+### 63814
+Don't know the way to deal with the dividend of common stock and preferred stock.
+The Company has not declared any dividends on its capital stock.

 ## 2. Process Method
 ### 2.1 Description